angular/protractor/docs/getting-started.md

     'browserName': 'chrome'
   },

-  // Spec patterns are relative to the location of the spec file.
-They may
+  // Spec patterns are relative to the configuration file location passed
+  // to proractor (in this example conf.js).
-  // include glob patterns.
+  // They may include glob patterns.
   specs: ['example-spec.js'],

   // Options to be passed to Jasmine-node.